 We will listen, help you understand your options, and answer any questions you have.
 Lattof & Lattof, PC, has over 100 years of combined experience fighting for those injured in car accidents.
 Let us put our experience and skill to work to help you.

 Why You Need a Mobile Personal Injury Lawyer If You’ve Been Injured in a Distracted Driving Accident

 According to the National Highway Traffic Safety Administration (NHTSA), driving while texting can be six times more dangerous than driving under the influence.
 Distracted driving can occur when anything in the vehicle distracts a driver from paying close attention to the act of driving and can result in serious injuries, property damage, and even death.

 Fortunately, Alabama law provides a way for victims of car accidents to receive compensation from the at-fault party.
 However, getting the money you deserve is not always easy.
-Hiring an experienced Mobile car accident lawyer can make a big difference in the amount of compensation you receive.
+Hiring an experienced Mobile, AL car accident lawyer can make a big difference in the amount of compensation you receive.
 Here’s why: